 Bianca Rogers was co-Editor-in-Chief of The New Context in 2016-2017.
-After finishing her Undergraduate degree here in the city, she spent a year living in Italy learning the language (and eating all of the pasta) and was fortunate enough to travel throughout Europe, reconnecting with friends and family.
+After finishing her undergraduate degree here in the city, she spent a year living in Italy learning the language (and eating all of the pasta) and was fortunate enough to travel throughout Europe, reconnecting with friends and family.
 She completed the Graduate Program in International Affairs, concentrating in Media and Culture.
-She is an active member of Engage Media Lab and the founder and director of the web series, Our Turn, which is dedicated towards promoting youth activism.
-She is passionate about using media in an ethical way as an advocate for social justice and produced, and edited the virtual reality film viewpoints360 as her final Master’s project.
+She is an active member of Engage Media Lab and the founder and director of the web series, Our Turn, which is dedicated to promoting youth activism.
+She is passionate about using media in an ethical way as an advocate for social justice and produced and edited the virtual reality film viewpoints360 as her final Master’s project.

 Nick Speer worked as a logistician in the US Air Force and was deployed to the Middle East, before coming to the Studley Graduate Program in International Affairs.
-Nick’s current studies focus on governance and rights; his undergraduate studies in history led to an interest in political economy and geopolitics, both of which he feels are driving factors in the United States’ pursuit of the Trans-Pacific Partnership and China’s “One Belt, One Road” initiative.
+Nick’s studies focus on governance and rights; his undergraduate studies in history led to an interest in political economy and geopolitics, both of which he feels are driving factors in the United States’ pursuit of the Trans-Pacific Partnership and China’s “One Belt, One Road” initiative.

 Adam Roberts is a concurrent J.D./M.A. student at the University of Oregon with a dual focus in international law and international studies.
-Last summer, his work as a legal intern with an immigration court, predominantly on Convention Against Torture and Asylum claims, exposed him to the global rise in human trafficking.
+His work as a legal intern with an immigration court, predominantly on Convention Against Torture and Asylum claims, exposed him to the global rise in human trafficking.
 Adam participated in the UNSS program, which enabled him to work with the International Rescue Committee on the economic integration of refugees.
 The experience enriched his understanding of displacement and migration issues, and he plans to continue in this field after graduation.

 Michael Quiñones hails from Dayton, Ohio (home of the Wright Bros and Guided By Voices) but has made NYC his home for the past 15 or so years.
 After three and a half years in the New School’s GPIA, he is still looking for that elusive perfect moment to bail from his soul-crushing (yet well-paying) managing editor gig at a celebrity gossip magazine (where he has NOTHING to do with the content) and devote himself to learning how to save the world full-time—and internships!
 Michael is fascinated by multigenerational insurgencies and enjoys questioning the state as a political unit.
 He is also intrigued by the Kurdish peoples of Turkey (and had been BEFORE it was trendy), what they have shown us and what they will show us about the conflict, security and political development of stateless nations.
 His favorite food is currently fish tacos.

 Kait Lynes was raised in the Chicago suburbs and found her way to New York City via a convoluted path through the South African NGO world, flight attending, and a bakery.
-Kait studies conflict and security at The New School with a focus on Europe and conflict resolution.
+Kait studied conflict and security at The New School with a focus on Europe and conflict resolution.
 Most importantly, she has never found a pizza that has disappointed her: Chicago, New York, or otherwise.
 Connect with Kait on Twitter @kait_lynes.

 Ben Homer is the former Editor-in-Chief of The New Context.
 His career includes roles with Major League Baseball, CBS Interactive and as a member of the senior leadership team at Livestream.com.
-More recently he has worked with UNICEF Innovations Lab in Kosovo to implement a Citizen Science initiative using high tech sensors to monitor air pollution levels, and in Jordan and Lebanon to study innovative solutions to large scale refugee issues.
+More recently, he has worked with UNICEF Innovations Lab in Kosovo to implement a Citizen Science initiative using high tech sensors to monitor air pollution levels, and in Jordan and Lebanon to study innovative solutions to large scale refugee issues.
 Follow Ben on Twitter @ben21